Death toll in Jersey flats explosion rises to seven

 The death toll in an explosion at a block of flats in Jersey has risen to seven, the island’s police chief said.

-The blast early on Saturday morning destroyed a building in the Jersey capital of St Helier.
+The blast at around 4am on Saturday destroyed a building in the Jersey capital of St Helier.

 Seven people have now been confirmed dead, up from five, with two people still missing.